+The CentOS Project maintains near to four different major releases of The CentOS Distribution parallely in time and that fact makes one part of The CentOS Project structural design, but just one part, not the complete structural design.
 In order to produce the correct corporate structure for The CentOS Project we need to concider all the visual manifestations The CentOS Project is made of, not just one of them.

-If one different visual style is used for each major release of The CentOS Distribution, which one of those different visual styles would be used to cover the remaining visual manifestations The CentOS Project is made of (e.g., The CentOS Web and The CentOS Showroom)?
+If one different visual style is used for each major release of The CentOS Distribution, which one of those different visual styles would be used to cover the remaining visual manifestations The CentOS Project is made of.
+Would we end up with four different visual styles, one for each distribution?
+In that case, why The CentOS Distribution we use shows one visual style, The CentOS Web sites another and The CentOS Stationery even another completly different one?
+Isn't them all part of the same project?

-Probably you are thinking, that's right, but The CentOS Brand connects them all already, why would we need to join them up into the same visual style too, isn't it more work to do, and harder to maintain?
+Probably you be thinking, that's right, but The CentOS Brand connects them all already, why would we need to join them up into the same visual style too, isn't it more work to do, and harder to maintain?

-Harder to maintain, more work to do, probably.
-Specially when you consider that The CentOS Project has proven stability and consistency through time and, that, certainly, didn't come through swinging magical wands or something but hardly working out to automate tasks and providing maintainance through time.
-Said that, we consider that The CentOS Project Corporate Structure should be consequent with such stability and consistency tradition.
-It is true that The CentOS Brand does connect all the visual manifestations it is present on, but that connection would be stronger if one unique visual style backups it.
+Harder to maintain, more work to do, it is probably.
+Specially when you consider that The CentOS Project has proven stability and consistency through time and that, certainly, didn't come through swinging magical wangs or something but hardly working out to automate tasks and so providing maintainance through time.
+Said that, we consider that The CentOS Project visual structure should be consequent with such stability and consistency tradition.
+It is true The CentOS Brand does connect all the visual manifestations it is present on, but that connection would be stronger if one unique visual style backups it.
 In fact, whatever thing you do to strength the visual connection among The CentOS Project visual manifestations would be very good in favor of The CentOS Project recognition.

 Obviously, having just one visual style in all visual manifestations for eternity would be a very boring thing and would give the idea of a visually dead project.
-So, there is no problem on creating a brand new visual style for each new major release of The CentOS Distribution, in order to refresh The CentOS Distribution visual style; the problem is in not propagating the brand new visual style created for the new release of The CentOS Distribution to all other visual manifestations The CentOS Project is made of, in a way The CentOS Project could be recognized no matter what visual manifestation be in front of us.
+So, there is no problem on creating a brand new visual style for each new major release of The CentOS Distribution, in order to refresh The CentOS Distribution visual style; the problem does is in not propagating the brand new visual style created for the new release of CentOS Distribution to all other visual manifestations The CentOS Project is made of, in a way The CentOS Project could be recognized no matter what visual manifestation be in front of us.
 Such lack of uniformity is what introduces the visual contradition we are precisely trying to solve by mean of themes production in the CentOS Artwork Repository.